Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 (ctrl+o to save, ctrl+x to exit)

-# Restart the ssh daemon
+# Reload the ssh daemon
 # NOTE: You will only be able to log-in using your SSH private key as non-root user
 sudo service sshd reload
 ```